-Moments That Inspired The First Earth Day
+What Inspired The First Earth Day?

 Earth Day came about amidst growing concern for the environment.
 Car travel was increasing with the construction of the interstate highway system, which led to air pollution from car exhaust and gasoline and the dangers of chemicals on the environment were coming into focus.
 While there wasn’t one particular incident that led to the first Earth Day, three events are commonly cited as major sources of inspiration.

 - Publication and Popularity of Silent Spring: In 1962 Rachel Carson published Silent Spring, exposing the dangers of pesticides and the impacts of pesticide use on the natural environment.
 The book was commercially successful and wide-reaching, selling over 2 million copies.
 Following the book’s publications and rapid rise to fame, Carson testified before a Senate subcommittee on the dangers of pesticides, specifically DDT.
 Many credit Carson as an early founder of the environmental movement, and Carson and Silent Spring are often mentioned as an inspiration for Earth Day.